bekatom/bekatom/README.md

 I give guidance and technical knowledge to decision-makers with small-to-medium-sized technical teams who have critical technical demands.

-🧑🏻‍💻 I provide a variety of services:
+🧑🏻‍💻 Provide a variety of services:

 - 🏛 System architecture and design.
 - 🔭 Project workshop for roadmapping software development projects